mdhornet90/machinelearningdeepdive/journal/Entry5.md

 I'm going to attempt to flip this somewhat and train it to recognize a constant value added to each number.
 I would expect the weight to be 1 and the bias to be 10.

 Hmm, so it didn't exactly go as planned.
 I had to turn the learning rate waaaaay up and set the weight to 1.
 Perhaps these models are too simple to effectively use regression and I should just jump in to something more complex.
 Another thing to note is that the R^2 value was exceptionally high despite the predictions being way off, so it's indeed true that R^2 is not a reliable indicator of a good fit.

+I'll try another multiplier, but it'll be non-linear - 2x^2 + 6x + 4